Background pattern

 This medicine contains less than 23 mg of sodium (1mmol) per tablet; this is essentially "sodium-free".

-3. How to Take Lopid
+3. How to take Lopid

 Lopid should be taken orally.
 It is recommended to swallow the tablets with a glass of water, as they have an unpleasant taste if broken.

-Lopid with food and beverages
+Taking Lopid with food and drinks

 Adults and elderly patients

-Adults with mild to moderate renal disease
+Adults with mild to moderate kidney disease

 Use in children